 This article first surveys key securities-related regulatory developments across EMEA.
 Particularly, we pick up on our work from last year, outlining how different regulators are approaching fintech, which has continued to be a key area of regulatory focus.
 We then turn to cryptocurrencies and ICOs, noting the different approaches adopted by regulators across the region.

-Securities and market regulation is a broad topic, covering everything from insider trading and cutting-edge market manipulation, to false or misleading prospectuses and Ponzi schemes.
-The International Organisation of Securities Commissions (IOSCO) – an organisation that includes a number of EMEA regulators as members – defines the three primary objectives of securities regulation:1
+Securities and market regulation is a broad topic, covering everything from insider trading and cutting-edge market manipulation, to false or misleading prospectuses and Ponzi schemes (including those masquerading as ICOs).
+The International Organization of Securities Commissions (IOSCO) – an organisation that includes a number of EMEA regulators as members – defines the three primary objectives of securities regulation as: 1

 - protecting investors;

 - ensuring that markets are fair, efficient and transparent; and

 In May 2017, the IOSCO published its ‘Methodology for Assessing Implementation of the IOSCO Objectives and Principles of Securities Regulation’.2 Designed ‘to provide IOSCO’s interpretation of its Objectives and Principles of Securities Regulation’, the methodology offers valuable granularity on the IOSCO’s primary objectives and its views on the underlying foundation for securities regulation.
 For example, due to the cross-border nature of securities investigations, the IOSCO expects that ‘[l]egislation and the enforcement powers of the regulator should be sufficient to ensure that it can be effective in cases of cross-border misconduct’.
 The publication of the methodology has yet to lead to any noticeable changes in securities regulators’ behaviour, but we expect that they will use it as a template in the regulatory agenda in 2018, especially in developing economies.

 Securities regulators – regional approaches and developments